wombleton/gitlaw-nz/acts/C/Crown Minerals Act 1991.md

     _good industry practice_, in relation to an activity, means acting in a manner that is technically competent and at a level of diligence and prudence reasonably and ordinarily exercised by experienced operators engaged in a similar activity and under similar circumstances, but (for the purposes of this Act) does not include any aspect of the activity regulated under environmental legislation

-    _Health and Safety Regulator_ means the department that, with the authority of the Prime Minister, is responsible for the administration of the [Health and Safety in Employment Act 1992][203]

     _in_, in relation to land, means on or under the surface of land

     _industrial rocks and building stones_ includes aggregate, basalt, diatomite, dunite, granite, limestone, marble, perlite, pumice, sandstone, serpentine, slate, sand, and gravel

     _initial permit_ means a permit that is not a subsequent permit

-    _internal waters_ has the meaning given by [section 4][204] of the Territorial Sea, Contiguous Zone, and Exclusive Economic Zone Act 1977
+    _internal waters_ has the meaning given by [section 4][203] of the Territorial Sea, Contiguous Zone, and Exclusive Economic Zone Act 1977

     _land_ includes land covered by water; and also includes the foreshore and seabed to the outer limits of the territorial sea

-    _local authority_ means a regional council or a territorial authority (as those terms are defined in [section 5(1)][205] of the Local Government Act 2002)
+    _local authority_ means a regional council or a territorial authority (as those terms are defined in [section 5(1)][204] of the Local Government Act 2002)

-    _Maori land_ has the same meaning as in [Te Ture Whenua Maori Act 1993][206]; and includes Maori reserves within the meaning of that Act
+    _Maori land_ has the same meaning as in [Te Ture Whenua Maori Act 1993][205]; and includes Maori reserves within the meaning of that Act

     _metallic minerals_ includes compounds of aluminium, chromium, copper, gold, iron, lead, manganese, mercury, molybdenum, nickel, platinum, silver, tin, titanium, tungsten, uranium, vanadium, and zinc

-    _mineral_ means a naturally occurring inorganic substance beneath or at the surface of the earth, whether or not under water; and includes all metallic minerals, non-metallic minerals, fuel minerals, precious stones, industrial rocks and building stones, and a prescribed substance within the meaning of the [Atomic Energy Act 1945][207]
+    _mineral_ means a naturally occurring inorganic substance beneath or at the surface of the earth, whether or not under water; and includes all metallic minerals, non-metallic minerals, fuel minerals, precious stones, industrial rocks and building stones, and a prescribed substance within the meaning of the [Atomic Energy Act 1945][206]

-    _minerals programme_ means a programme issued by the Governor-General under [section 19][208] that is current
+    _minerals programme_ means a programme issued by the Governor-General under [section 19][207] that is current

     _minimum impact activity_ means any of the following: